CodeCreatePlay/PandaEditor/README.md

 **Create a Source File** Inside your new project folder, create a source file.
 Then, copy and paste one of the example code snippets provided above into this file.

-**Build the Project** Back in PandaEditor main directory, start the `build.sh` script as explained in `Starting the build` section above.
+**Build the Project** Back in PandaEditor main directory, start the `build.sh` script as explained in `Starting the build` section above, to start the build.

 **Starting Demo projects** `Demos` are projects just like user defined projects in `game` folder, to start a demo, simply enter the name of the demo as the project name, when build starts, the build would proceed as explained above.